Friends Meeting will hold its annual Friends Fall Festival on October 11 from

 Wooden Ladle for delicious homemade vegetarian chili, hearty vegetable

-soup, juicy grilled hot dogs with all the trimmings, and sugary funnel
+soup, homemade macaroni and cheese, juicy grilled hot dogs with all the trimmings, and sugary funnel

 cake, washed down with hot apple cider, coffee, or cold drinks.
 Or stop

 into our Friendly Café indoors to sample homemade pastries, cakes and

 delicious pumpkin and apple pies, and specialty teas and coffee.